 Kadhi Pakora Recipe

 Kadhi Pakora is a popular Punjabi dish consisting of pakoras (fritters) served in a creamy and delicious yogurt sauce known as ‘Kadhi’.
-It is usually eaten with chawal (rice) but also goes well with naan or roti.
+It is usually eaten with chawal (rice) but also goes well with naan or Tandoori Roti.
 In this post I share how to make a super delicious and flavorsome Punjabi Kadhi Pakora.
 Make your pakoras the way you want – crispy or soft & fluffy, with the help of my tips & tricks.

 Kadhi is a generic term that refers to a yogurt sauce made with gram flour, Indian curd, spices and herbs.
 It is made in many regions of India.
 Punjabi, Gujarati, Rajasthani, Sindhi & Maharashtrian cuisines have their own unique way of making this dish.
+Traditionally Kadhi was made with Indian sour buttermilk as a way to use up the excess.
+You will find numerous versions to make this dish and in fact every family has their own recipe.

 About Kadhi Pakora

 Kadhi Pakora is the Punjabi version of this dish where the fried gram flour fritters are served together with the simmered sauce.
 The sauce can be served on its own without the pakoras.
-But honestly who doesn’t love pakoras?
-Also adding fried pakoras maximize the flavor of kadhi.
+But honestly who doesn’t love pakore?
+Also adding fried fritters maximize the flavor of the kadhi.
+Alternately boondi, sautéed vegetables or even leafy greens like spinach can be added to it.

 The making of this dish consists of 2 parts.
 The first one is to make the Kadhi where a gram flour & yogurt or buttermilk mixture is simmered with spices and herbs until a luscious and creamy texture is achieved.
+This can be made ahead and in fact kadhi tastes best when it rests for at least a few hours or even better the next day as it develops tons of flavors.

 The second part involves making pakoras.
 A batter is made by mixing onions, herbs, spices and gram flour.
 Some versions also use spinach, methi leaves and potatoes too.
-Portions of this batter is deep fried to make pakoras.
+Portions of this batter is deep fried to make fritters.

-These Pakoras are not the same as the South Indian snack Pakoda.
-The pakoras made for kadhi have higher amount of gram flour and this is what makes them the best to add into a kadhi.
+These Pakora are not the same as the South Indian snack Pakoda.
+The pakore made for kadhi have higher amount of gram flour and this is what makes them the best to add into a kadhi.
+Lastly these 2 components are assembled to make Kadhi Pakora & is finished off with a flavorful tempering / tadka.
+Sounds so delicious!!!
+Right?

 This Recipe